LuisMongeB/flaskml/README.md

 1. `git clone https://github.com/LuisMongeB/flaskml.git`
 1. Open Anaconda Prompt and navigate into project directory `cd path_to_repo`
 2. Create your own environment using Python version 3.9.15 like this `conda create --name flaskml python=3.9.15` and run `pip install -r requirementstxt`
-3. Activate your environment with `conda activate flaskml` or `conda activate YOUR_ENV_NAME` if you chose to create your own environment.
+3. Activate your environment `conda activate YOUR_ENV_NAME` after creating your own environment.

 ## Built with
 - Python 3.9.15